stavnstrup/nisp-wikimodel/README.md

 # TO DO

-* Create meaningfull description of all concepts an profiles.
+* Create meaningfull description of all concepts and profiles.
 * Create helptext for all properties - this is accomplished through the instruction element.

 # Database refactoring

 The data model is probably far from perfect and will therefore require significant refactoring.
 Experience also shows, that we quite often change the datamodel.
-IP CaT will therefore ASAP have to figure out the proocesses and techniques on out how the refactor the database.
+IP CaT will therefore ASAP have to figure out the process and techniques on how to refactor the database.